jan-matthis/papers/README.md

 ## Usage

-Import papers from arXiv from an identifier, or import PDFs from URLs:
+Import papers from arXiv using an identifier, or import PDFs using URLs:
 ```commandline
 $ papers-import --path ~/Papers arxiv ID
 $ papers-import --path ~/Papers pdf URL --title ...